close

 • Integrate learnings from the COVID-19 pandemic into current policies for prevention and preparedness of future pandemics.

-4. Franzosa E, Mak W, R Burack O, Hokenstad A, Wiggins F, Boockvar KS, et al. Perspectives of certified nursing assistants and administrators on staffing the nursing home frontline during the covid‐19 pandemic.
-Health Services Research.
+4. Franzosa E, Mak W, R Burack O, Hokenstad A, Wiggins F, Boockvar KS, et al. Perspectives of certified nursing assistants and administrators on staffing the nursing home frontline during the COVID‐19 pandemic.
+Health Serv.
+Res.
 2022;57(4):905-913.

-6. Schulze S, Merz S, Thier A, Tallarek M, König F, Uhlenbrock G, et al. Psychosocial burden in nurses working in nursing homes during the covid-19 pandemic: A cross-sectional study with quantitative and qualitative data.
-BMC health services research.
+6. Schulze S, Merz S, Thier A, Tallarek M, König F, Uhlenbrock G, et al. Psychosocial burden in nurses working in nursing homes during the COVID-19 pandemic: A cross-sectional study with quantitative and qualitative data.
+BMC Health Serv.
+Res.
 2022;22(1):1-13.

-10. Ghezeljeh TN, Shahrestanaki SK, Majdabadi kohne ZA, Fakhari E. Home care nurses’ perception of the challenges they faced during the covid-19 pandemic: A qualitative study.
-BMC nursing.
+10. Ghezeljeh TN, Shahrestanaki SK, Majdabadi kohne ZA, Fakhari E. Home care nurses’ perception of the challenges they faced during the COVID-19 pandemic: A qualitative study.
+BMC Nurs.
 2022;21(1):314.

 11. Lind LM, Ward RN, Rose SG, Brown LM.
-The impact of the covid-19 pandemic on psychological service provision, mental health practitioners, and patients in long-term care settings: Results from a rapid response survey.
-Professional Psychology: Research and Practice.
+The impact of the COVID-19 pandemic on psychological service provision, mental health practitioners, and patients in long-term care settings: Results from a rapid response survey.
+Psychol.: Res.
+Pract.
 2023;54(1):93.

 14. Scheepers RA, van den Broek T, Cramm JM, Finkenflügel H, Nieboer AP.
-Changes in work conditions and well-being among healthcare professionals in long-term care settings in the netherlands during the covid-19 pandemic: A longitudinal study.
-Human Resources for Health.
+Changes in work conditions and well-being among healthcare professionals in long-term care settings in the Netherlands during the COVID-19 pandemic: A longitudinal study.
+Hum.
+Resour.
+Health.
 2023;21(1):59.

-17. Conejero I, Petrier M, Fabbro Peray P, Voisin C, Courtet P, Potier H, et al. Post-traumatic stress disorder, anxiety, depression and burnout in nursing home staff in south france during the covid-19 pandemic.
-Translational Psychiatry.
+17. Conejero I, Petrier M, Fabbro Peray P, Voisin C, Courtet P, Potier H, et al. Post-traumatic stress disorder, anxiety, depression and burnout in nursing home staff in south France during the COVID-19 pandemic.
+Transl.
+Psychiatry.
 2023;13(1):205.

 Spacing Top